braedenp-msft/microsoft-graph-docs/concepts/universal-print-concept-overview.md

 ## Feedback

 We'd love to hear your feedback about the Universal Print APIs.
-Provide your suggestions on [UserVoice](https://microsoftgraph.uservoice.com/forums/920506-microsoft-graph-feature-requests).
+Provide your suggestions on the [UP Tech Community](https://aka.ms/upcommunity).

 ## See also